cvc5/ethos/user_manual.md

 ## <a name="param-constants"></a>Parameterized constants

+Recall that in [assoc-nil](#assoc-nil), when using `declare-const` to define associative operators with nil terminators, it is not possible to have the nil terminator for that operator depend on its type parameters.
+In this section, we introduce a new command `declare-parameterized-const` which overcomes this limitation.

 In the following example,
-we declare bitvector-or where its nil terminator is bitvector zero for the given bitwidth.
+we declare bitvector-or (`bvor` in SMT-LIB) where its nil terminator is bitvector zero for the given bitwidth.
 ```
 (declare-sort Int 0)
 (declare-consts <numeral> Int)                ; numeral literals denote Int constants